brookhong/jdb.vim/README.md

 * Attach gdb to a process with pid, for example

         :StartJDB 3012
+* Attach lldb to a process with pid 9766, and set executable path `/works/depot_tools/chromium/src/out/Debug/` so that source code could be listed

+        :StartJDB /works/depot_tools/chromium/src/out/Debug/9766

 > The plugin depends on `channel` feature from VIM 8.0, so to use this plugin, you must have VIM over 8.0.